Teach letter recognition and begin practicing handwriting skills with this printable bundle of letter tracing worksheets.

 I wanted to create something different.

-I think learning anything (even calculus – which I failed 2x before finally passing in college) can be made less boring.
 First, I focused on teaching my toddler the alphabet, then I created my version of Fun Letter Tracing Worksheets for my toddler.
 Now, I’m making them available for you too.

 Here what I did to make my writing worksheets engaging, practical, and fun.